 Below is the horn switch and below that is the indicator switch which when used (right or left) displays well spaced right and left green lights on the TFT Screen.
 The indicators are not self cancelling.

 There is the flasher/main beam hook style switch at the back of the left hand side handlebar controls as shown in the image below.
 It is flicked forward to put on the main beam and flicked back to put the main beam off.
 If flicked completely back it also flashes the front main beam light.
 Personally, it does look and feel very flimsy and I guess time will tell if it holds up okay.
+Having used it many times in the last few months, this switch does the job and is holding up very well.

 Finally, there is the option, which I had fitted, of spotlights fitted to a crash protection bar with a press on/press off switch on the dashboard and also a 12V Socket on the dashboard - both shown on the left side of the image below -